CyberHeroRS/writeups/TFC/lumapci/README.md

 }
 ```

-We can see that that luma implementation has much less addr cases `0x50-0xcf`, `0x120` and `0x140`.
+We can see that that the luma implementation has much less addr cases `0x50-0xcf`, `0x120` and `0x140`.

-Also we have this object at variable `rax` that in edu implementation is called `EduState`.
+We also have this object at variable `rax` that in edu implementation is called `EduState`.

-After some searching of types in Binary Ninja `Types` view we notice type named `LumaState`
+After some searching of types in Binary Ninja `Types` view, we notice a type named `LumaState`.
 ![LumaState](LumaState.png)

-When we change type of rax to `struct LumaState*` we can see that it perfectly matches and gives us meaningful decompile
+When we change type of rax to `struct LumaState*` we can see that it perfectly matches and gives us meaningful decompilation.

 ![luma_mmio_read_renamed](luma_mmio_read_renamed.png)